Sensors for Safety Ltd

 A variety of organisations have published recommendations for the design of mechanical ventilation used to reduce or remove the risk of Carbon Monoxide levels and Nitrogen Dioxide alarms.
 At the core of these recommendations, is the need to achieve an adequate number of air changes per hour.
 Whilst this approach is effective, the associated running costs of mechanical ventilation (in Kilowatt hours) often proves expensive.
 An acceptable alternative approach is to monitor CO & NO2 levels and activate/ regulate the mechanical ventilation to ensure CO & NO2 levels are within acceptable limits and therefore reduce ventilation running costs.

-A gas detection system consists of a number of strategically located sensors hard wired to a control panel.
+A car park gas detection system consists of a number of strategically located sensors hard wired to a control panel.
 Upon the detection of gas, alarm relay contacts within the control panel are activated.
 These relay contacts can be used to operate warning signs (‘Switch off engines’, ‘Evacuate car park’) and initiate increased levels of mechanical ventilation via the ventilation control panel or a Building Management System (BMS).

 Gas sensors are often located above or near to: